Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 46. Airplane Graveyard

-Aircraft boneyards, or airplane graveyards, have become trendy photoshoot locations in recent years.
+Aircraft boneyards, or airplane graveyards, have become sought-after photoshoot locations in recent years.

 47. Highway Basketball Court